rafaelrubbioli/querier/README.md

-# querier
+# SQL Querier

-A SQL querybuilder in go
+A SQL query builder in Go.